bjo3rnf/DpnXmlSitemapBundle/README.md

 #### Usage

-To expose a route to the sitemap add a option `sitemap`to your route definition:
+To expose a route to the sitemap add the option `sitemap` to your route definition:

 ```xml
 <route id="my_route_to_expose" pattern="/find/me/in/sitemap">